 No Action Required Person Responsible Date for Completion Actions Undertaken Actions Required Status 1 The Trust Board should review the cycle of Trust Board Reports and the Board of Directors' public meeting agenda by April 2020.
 Complete Completed - Annual Cycle of Board reporting in place.
 Complete Complete 2 The Director of Finance, Procurement and Estates is also invited to attend the meetings in the interests of integrated governance and also as the Chief Executive has delegated responsibility for Health and Safety Management to this Executive Director.
 Executive Complete Completed - Director of Finance, Procurement and Estates has been attending meetings since December 2018.
 Complete Complete 3 The Chair of the Governance Committee should be involved in the development of the agenda and the cycle of reports.
 It is also recommended that the cycle of reports is reviewed and submitted to the Committee for approval commencing April 2020 Complete Completed - Chair and Board Assurance Manager meet prior to each meeting to develop and agree agenda.
-Complete Complete 4 Complete CSCG safety and quality indicators have been agreed for weekly governance debrief meetings.
+Complete Complete 4 The clinical and social care key performance indicators should be further developed and submitted for approval through the Senior Management Team. , , · CSCG safety and quality indicators have been agreed for weekly governance debrief meetings.
 These are shared and reviewed weekly by SLT.
 Information includes Governance, Nursing, Litigation and Safeguarding staff in the form of Weekly Governance Activity Reports.
 These include information, by Operational Directorate, on numbers of New SAIs, SAIs submitted, On-going SAIs, NIPSO cases accepted for investigation, NIPSO Reports received, Early Alerts, New Moderate/High Risk Complaints, Numbers and timescale of outstanding complaints, Catastrophic Incidents, Never Events, RQIA reports, Directors Oversight groups, Medication Incidents, Adult Safeguarding activity, Subject Access requests, Litigation, Coroner's Inquiries and Inquests, Data Breaches, Freedom of Information requests, New Standards & Guidelines received and Assurances due or submitted, Clinical Audits and Regional PIVFAIT Audits, National Audit/Confidential Enquiry participation, IPC statistics, numbers and grading of Falls and Pressure Ulcer Incidents and Approval status of Datix incidents.
-This report is continually under review as new key performance indictors become available as per new evidence.
-Complete Complete 5 The SLT Terms of Reference should be reviewed including the provision for tabling urgent papers Dr Maria O'Kane, Chief Executive Sep-23 Terms of Reference for SLT meetings have been approved by SLT, several changes have been made to the format and structure of the meeting including the following: Move to use Decision Time for eletronic recording Timings and ratings introduced to smooth agenda workflow Agenda format reflecting item types SLT now meets twice weekly (Formal Tuesday, Informal Thursday) Process in place for tabling urgent papers Complete Complete
+This report is continually under review as new key performance indictors become available as per new evidence. · Complete 5 The SLT Terms of Reference should be reviewed including the provision for tabling urgent papers Dr Maria O'Kane, Chief Executive Sep-23 Terms of Reference for SLT meetings have been approved by SLT, several changes have been made to the format and structure of the meeting including the following: • Move to use Decision Time for eletronic recording • Timings and ratings introduced to smooth agenda workflow • Agenda format reflecting item types • SLT now meets twice weekly (Formal Tuesday, Informal Thursday) • Process in place for tabling urgent papers Complete Complete